greenelab/BioBombe/2.ensemble-z-analysis/README.md

 ## Evaluation Metrics

 We will evaluate the solutions across the ensemble population over all z dimensions.
+For each of the populations, we will also track performance of training and testing sets independently.

 1. Reconstruction Cost - Measures the binary cross entropy of input data to reconstruction
 2. Training History - For neural network models (ADAGE, Tybalt), save the training progress of each model